davidonete/tiled_integration_plugin/index.md

 * Support for setting up Collisions from Tiled
 * Support for Animated Tiles

-**Note:** This tool expects the user to use Tiled as the main Tile Map and Tile Set editor, doing changes such as modifying tiles, layers, collisions and/or dimensions directly into Unreal Engine is not supported and can lead to issues.
+**Note:** This tool expects the user to use Tiled as the main Tile Map and Tile Set editor, completely replacing the Unreal Engine Tilemap and Tileset editor.
+Doing changes such as modifying tiles, layers, collisions and/or dimensions directly into Unreal Engine is not supported and can lead to issues.

-## Contact
+## Get in touch
 If you find issues with the plugin please open a ticket [here](https://github.com/davidonete/tiled_integration_plugin/issues) with as much details as possible on what happened, how to reproduce and the expected result.
 We will look into it and reply back as soon as possible.

+Alternatively you can join our discord channel where you can report issues or request features, as well as ask for help or advice on related topics.
+You can join [here](https://discord.gg/C4eEcVgfmb)

 ## Updates
 ### v1.5 (17/06/2025)